YukiAttano/package-ux_improvements/README.md

 ## Intro

-I recommend to take a look at the Example project to see the most (if not all) features in action
+I recommend to take a look at the [Example project](https://memeozer.com/) to see the most (if not all) features in action.

 ## Features